Divangus/GamePillars/docs/index.md

 ![paradox](https://github.com/Divangus/GamePillars/blob/main/docs/images/paradox-game-pillars.jpg?raw=true)

 ## Establishing the Game Pillars
-The process of defining a core Game Pillars is not difficult, but we need to have the process very clear.
+The process of defining a core Game Pillars is not difficult, but we need to have it very clear.

 ### The basics
 - Each statement should be short, no more than a sentence.